Sombabu25/Bank-Management-System/README.md

 # Bank-Management-System
-this project , is purely based on the Python (Object Oriented Programming)
+Based on the Python (Object Oriented Programming)

 # features